michaeljs1990/docs/notes/djbdns.md

 djbdns (How to setup your own DNS)
 ======

 The following will give you a good background on how dns works.
 At the most basic level setting up your own DNS requries two different programs. a DNS cache and a DNS server.
 The cache will handle lookups and will delegate to your internal DNS server when needed.
-For all other queries it will use of the root DNS servers.
+For all other queries it will use one of the root DNS servers https://en.wikipedia.org/wiki/Root_name_server.

 * http://cr.yp.to/djbdns/intro-dns.html